pmem/pmdk/README.md

 - [libpmemlog](http://pmem.io/pmdk/libpmemlog/):  provides a pmem-resident log file.

 - [libvmem](http://pmem.io/pmdk/libvmem/):  turns a pool of persistent memory into a volatile memory pool, similar to the system heap but kept separate and with its own malloc-style API.
+It is not actively developed and is deprecated -- we recommended to use [libmemkind](https://github.com/memkind/memkind) in new code instead.

 - [libvmmalloc](http://pmem.io/pmdk/libvmmalloc/)<sup>1</sup>:  transparently converts all the dynamic memory allocations into persistent memory allocations.
+Just like libvmem, it is no longer actively developed and is deprecated.

 - [libpmempool](http://pmem.io/pmdk/libpmempool/):  provides support for off-line pool management and diagnostics.